bjlkeng/bjlkeng.github.io/source/posts/a-probabilistic-view-of-regression.rst

 ..
-[1] Since logarithm is monotonically increasing, it achieves the same maximum as the logarithmof a function at the same point.
+[1] Since logarithm is monotonically increasing, it achieves the same maximum as the logarithm of a function at the same point.
 It's also much more convenient to work with because many probability distributions have an exponents or are multiplicative.
 The logarithm brings down the exponents and changes the multiplications to additions.

 ..
 [2] We explicitly use the conditional notation here because the value of :math:`y` depends on :math:`{\bf x}`.